eretjohannes/skene-growth/docs/reference/cli.md

 # CLI Reference

-Complete reference for every `skene-growth` command and flag (version 0.2.1).
+Complete reference for every `skene-growth` command and flag.

 For in-depth usage of individual commands, see the [guides](../guides/analyze.md).
 This page is a lookup reference.